AdRoll/baker/content/en/docs/How To/create_output.md

 [`fields` key](http://localhost:1313/docs/how-to/pipeline_configuration/#components-configuration)
 in the `[output]` section of the TOML topology file.

-The fields positions correspond to the `FieldIndex` received in `OutputParams.Fields` by the component constructor-like function.
+Fields are ordered in the same way than the slice of `FieldIndex` received in `OutputParams.Fields`.

 In case of a raw output, `OutputRecord.Record` contains the full record as a byte slice.
 The presence of raw data doesn't change the fields field value, that depend on the output